 Where to check in

-The terraces of the spacious rooms look out to manicured gardens or over expansive lawns to the lake and soothing birdsong provides the perfect soundtrack to the day.
+The terraces of the spacious rooms look out to manicured gardens or over expansive lawns to the lake, and soothing birdsong provides the perfect soundtrack to the day.
 The on-site spa treatments and art classes help feed into the feeling of a true retreat.

 Even among these magnificent digs, The Residence – a separate house with its own helipad, set on three acres of private grounds within the 40-acre property – stands out as the ultimate luxury hideaway.

-Alternatively, the quaint 1920s Margaret River Guesthouse opens in new window, just a two-minute walk from Margaret River’s main strip, puts you in prime position to experience all that the town has to offer (the owner, Deb, is known for cooking up a delicious hot breakfast).
+Alternatively, the quaint 1920s Margaret River Guesthouse, just a two-minute walk from Margaret River’s main strip, puts you in prime position to experience all that the town has to offer (the owner, Deb, is known for cooking up a delicious hot breakfast).

-Then pass by Burnside Organic opens in new window – one of the region’s smallest producers – to taste organic varietals such as zinfandel and vermentino with Lara and Jamie McCall in their tiny cellar door.
-Continue on to Glenarty Road opens in new window in the south near Karridale, where the cellar door also sells farm-grown produce (their cosy restaurant is a local favourite).
+Then drop by Burnside Organic Farm – one of the region’s smallest producers – to taste organic varietals such as zinfandel and vermentino with Lara and Jamie McCall in their tiny cellar door.
+Continue on to Glenarty Road in the south near Karridale, where the cellar door also sells farm-grown produce (their cosy restaurant is a local favourite).

-Just nine kilometres south of Margaret River, award-winning winery Leeuwin Estate opens in new window is also home to one of the most exceptional restaurants around.
+Just 9km south of Margaret River, award-winning winery Leeuwin Estate is also home to one of the most exceptional restaurants around.
 Head chef Dan Gedge, a protégée of Rick Stein, echoes the legendary British chef’s emphasis on local produce in his seasonal menus.
 Expect to find the pick of WA’s produce – Margaret River Wagyu and venison, abalone and oysters from Augusta, plus delicacies including Manjimup’s famous black truffles.